-Difference between good and bad code
+Difference between Good and Bad code

-Difference between good and bad code
+Difference between Good and Bad code

 Apart from development, recruiters look for good coders during the interview so that they choose the best out of the lot.
-As far as they are concerned, many can write a code to solve a problem.
+As far as they are concerned, many can write code to solve a problem.
 But only a few can write it exceptionally well.
 While we have already discussed what measures you should take to write bug-free code at interviews.
-We take a wider view of how one can easily differentiate between good and bad code.
+We take a wider view of how one can easily differentiate between good and bad codes.

 Code Architecture and Style

-Architecture and design of a source file is something that can show if a developer is efficient and skilled in code writing without you even reading the actual code.
+The architecture and design of a source file is something that can show if a developer is efficient and skilled in code writing without you even reading the actual code.
 The way code looks is the first characteristic of a good code.
 Proper indentations and no extra returns make it easier for a person reading to understand where the code starts and ends.
 A properly structured code is good code.

 Comments and Read Me

-We are not talking about blockers, but comments which are highly required.
+We are not talking about blockers but comments which are highly required.
 Good codes have comments to functions and classes that are either too complex or too long to understand by just reading it.
 Also, your code will sometime in the future be edited or used by some other developers.
 It is highly rare that both of you have the same writing styles and conventions.
 Hence a brief self-explanatory comment becomes important.

 If your code is to be reviewed by someone who isn’t too aware of it, something that happens in big organizations and in public software.
 It’s important you use Read Me as an introductory start.
-Read Me files are the first file that a reviewer or external user looks for before opening to code to understand what have you achieved.
+Read Me files are the first file that a reviewer or external user looks for before opening to code to understand what you have achieved.
 It may contain what your code is about, what your approach was and what are the metrics involved.
-Also naming conventions and packages that you have used, licensing, versions and detail about the author.
+Also, naming conventions and packages that you have used, licensing, versions and detail about the author.

 Remember the advanced programming book you had in your college, take that out and go through all that’s available.
 Yes, good coders have their principles set on how they write code.
 Identifying code written on principles is easier as they follow some footprints that you can tell.